 Eat Well.
 Live Well.

-Both of our market places offer a great variety of nutritious choices for you to choose from.
+All of our market places offer a great variety of nutritious choices for you to choose from.
 Ensure that half of your plate is fruits and vegetables, a quarter whole grains and a quarter lean protein (such as chicken or eggs).
 Look for our UChoose icon on our menu items.
-The UChoose program is active campus-wide, so you’ll see the UChoose apple icons in both market places as well as at Campus Cafés and C-Stores across campus.
+The UChoose program is active campus-wide, so you’ll see the UChoose apple icons in all market places as well as at Campus Cafés and C-Stores across campus.
 This icon means food items are a nutritious choice because they have been analyzed to meet the following criteria: low calories, low sodium, and low fat and zero trans-fat.
 Check out our dining blog for more information about eating well.

 We want to ensure everyone dining with us has a safe experience.
 There are several options available for those with food allergies or other dietary requests.
 A registered dietitian is available for consultations with students who have dietary concerns.
 Additionally, the University of Iowa works to inform those with dietary needs in a variety of ways.
 Learn more about special diets and managing dietary requests.

 Our staff can help you navigate the market places to determine which foods best fit your lifestyle and diet.
 Learn more about how our team can assist you in and your dietary needs.